alexadrien/ElectronSQL/README.md

 # ElectronSQL
-Playing with Electron and MySQL
+Playing with Electron, MySQL and WAV metadata

 # TODO
 - ~~Add basic structure for an Electron application~~